PyEllips/pyElli/paper/paper.md

 # Example: Building a model for an oxide layer on silicon

-This example aims to illustrate the straight forward implementation and building of an optical model in **PyElli**.
+This example aims to illustrate the straight-forward implementation and building of an optical model in **PyElli**.
 The chosen model system is a thin SiO$_2$ layer on bulk Si.
 A Cauchy dispersion function describes the SiO$_2$.
 Tabulated literature values for Si are loaded from the refractiveindex.info database.